 Things to do in Burano #6- Eat and shop at Galuppi street

-Since lace is popular on the island, you will find many stores selling some here, however be aware that some of it may be machine made.
-Hence make sure to specifically ask for handmade lace products.
+Since lace is popular on the island, you will find many stores selling it here.
+However, be aware that some of it may be machine-made.
+Hence, make sure to specifically ask for handmade lace products.

-Handmade lace is expensive than machine produced lace.
+Handmade lace is more expensive than machine-produced lace.
 Shops like La Perla and Dalla Lidia Merletti D’Arte are some good spots to buy some.

-Since you are by the sea, if hungry and need a snack make sure to try the sardines and shrimps at the cafes here.
-The Trattoria Al Gatto Nero, a Michelin recognized restaurant, is located on Galuppi Street and is best known for its pasta and seafood.
+Since you are by the sea, if you are hungry and need a snack, make sure to try the sardines and shrimp at the cafes here.
+The Trattoria Al Gatto Nero, a Michelin-recognized restaurant, is located on Galuppi Street and is best known for its pasta and seafood.

-Things to do in Burano #7- Embark on a walking tour with a local
+Things to do in Burano #7- Let a local guide take you around Burano

 A motor boat passing by colorful houses in burano - places to visit in burano